 FOCUS is our internet grading program that allows parents to track attendance, discipline and grades online at any time.
-Grade reports will be issued at the end of each quarter (4 1/2 weeks), term (9 weeks) and semester (18 weeks) to all students.
+Grade reports will be issued at the end of each quarter for K-8 and for high school every term (4 1/2 weeks).
 The number of tardies and absences will be clearly marked in the report.
 The grading scale determines numerical values for grades.
-Each teacher publishes their grading policy in their course syllabus on their website.
-One-half credit will be granted for each term course passed and one credit for each semester class.
+Each teacher publishes their grading policy in their course syllabus on their Canvas Page.
+For High School, one-half credit will be granted for each term course passed and one credit for each semester class.

-Grades Credit Promotion Α 90-100 Outstanding Progress 9th Grade 0-5 Credits В 80-89 Above Average Progress 10th Grade 6-11 Credits С 70-79 Adequate Progress 11th Grade 12-19 Credits D 60-69 Lowest Acceptable 12th Grade 20+ Credits Progress F 0-59 Failure Graduation 28 Credits Required
+Grades Credit Promotion A 90-100 Outstanding Progress 9th Grade 0-5 Credits В 80-89 Above Average Progress 10th Grade 6-11 Credits C D 70-79 60-69 Adequate Progress Lowest Acceptable Progress 11th Grade 12-19 Credits 12th Grade 20+ Credits Graduation 28 Credits Required F 0-59 Failure